israt-emu/nextjs-todo-app/README.md

-### This website is a todo list website.
+### This website is a todo and note listing website.
+It is created using Next JS, TypeScript, Tailwind CSS, Shadcn ui library, Prisma, PostgrSQL and Next Js own api server.
 The features of this website are:

 1. Note creation and organization: